PiereLeonFrederiks/StratigraphicTransect/README.md

 - Import **Core Logger JSON** (full session profiles) or **TXT / TSV / CSV** exports
 - Drag-and-drop or file picker; **multiple files at once** are supported
 - Each loaded profile appears in the sidebar borehole list and can be individually toggled
+- Reads the full Core Logger export — including gradational layers, find markers (with type and depth range), and Munsell-mapped colours — and reconstructs gradational shifts from TXT/CSV when needed

 ### Transect Visualisation
 - Renders all boreholes as a side-by-side stratigraphic cross-section on an HTML5 canvas
 - Borehole positions are ordered spatially by **perspective direction** (N / S / W / E) based on their GPS coordinates — left-to-right order reflects real-world geometry along the chosen axis
 - **Absolute elevation alignment** (m a.s.l.) when surface elevation data is present, so stratigraphic contacts can be visually correlated across uneven terrain
-- Soil layers rendered in their logged colours with Munsell-mapped tones; layer classification codes shown as labels
+- Soil layers rendered in their logged colours with Munsell-mapped tones; layer classification codes shown as labels, including gradational shifts displayed as `X → Y` (e.g. `U(l) → T(g)`)

+### Lithology & Find Textures
+- Grain-size **lithology textures** (sand / silt / clay / gravel / peat ornaments) drawn inside each column, cross-fading from top to base for gradational layers
+- **Find textures** (shells, charcoal, wood, ceramics, humic, roots, stones, iron oxide) rendered semi-transparently over the lithology, clipped to the layer so the grain stays visible underneath
+- Toggleable as a group via **Lithology & find textures**; find textures also follow the **Markers & horizon indicators** toggle, since they visualise the same finds

 ### 3D Offset Rendering
 - Adjustable **3D offset depth** gives each borehole column a pseudo-3D extruded appearance for improved readability in printed figures